Photo: Contiki

 9. Les Arcs, France

-One of the best ski resorts in Europe for beginners, this French resort is located in Savoie, and offers stunning views of La Rosiere and to Mont Blanc.
+One of the best ski resorts in Europe for beginners, this French resort is located in Savoie, and offers stunning views of La Rosiere and the highest peak in the Alps, Mont Blanc.
+It’s not just a place for beginners though – with 425km of skiable area, Les Arcs has enough variety to satisfy all ski enthusiasts.

 The après-ski scene is a bit quiet here, although there is a good selection of bars and restaurants to fill your evenings.
 One of our top picks is Red Hot Saloon, where you’ll find live music, tasty food and long happy hours.